porzione/wtcurve/README.md

 wtcurve can generate symmetric waveforms using exponential function or bezier curve.
 The waveform has a linear central part, you can adjust the tilt of this part to custom angle using the `-m` option.
 The script can also plot the graph with first and last frame or save an animated gif of the waveform.
 By manipulating the parameters for Savitzky-Golay (`--savgol`) and Gaussian filters (`--gauss`), one can obtain a wide range of smoothed waveforms.
 Direct line (`-L`) instead of a curve allows the generation of diverse sawtooths.

-I have tested the 32-bit float WAV wavetables with the Linux versions of [Surge XT](https://surge-synthesizer.github.io/), Bitwig [Grid](https://www.bitwig.com/the-grid/), [u-he Hive 2](https://u-he.com/products/hive/), and the [Vital](https://vital.audio/) software synthesizers.
+I have tested the 32-bit float WAV wavetables with the Linux versions of [Surge XT](https://surge-synthesizer.github.io/), [Bitwig Studio Grid](https://www.bitwig.com/the-grid/), [u-he Hive 2](https://u-he.com/products/hive/), and the [Vital](https://vital.audio/) software synthesizers.
 For compatibility reasons, it is recommended to leave the default number of samples as 2048 (do not use `-s` flag).
 Only Surge XT is able to load tagged wavetables with arbitrary number of samples.
 16-bit int and 32-bit float wt wavetables tested with Surge XT and Bitwig.

 ### Animations